Second-Lieutenant Eli Townend Archer, King's Own Yorkshire Light Infantry, 1st/4th Battalion

 A letter from Archer's servant was subsequently received by his family, which stated that he had left the officer, who had been wounded, in a shell-hole out in "No Man's Land."
 A search party was sent out to find Lieutenant Archer, but failed to find him.
 A strong German patrol had been seen in the vicinity and it was hoped that they had taken Archer as a PoW, but sadly his body was never recovered.
 1

-The following is an account of the action in the second phase of the Battle of the Somme, which took place on the 23rd July 1916, and where 2nd Lieutenant Eli T. Archer of 1/4 KOYLI lost his life.
+The following is an account of the action in the second phase of the Battle of the Somme, which took place on the 23rd July 1916, and where 2nd Lieutenant Eli T. Archer of 1/4 KOYLI lost his life (shown left at the time he went missing).
 It is the same action that Ossett man Private Frederick W. Richardson also lost his life: 2

 "Sir Douglas Haigh, Commander-in-Chief of the British Armies in France, ordered the second great concentrated effort to be entered upon by the Fourth Army in the morning of the 14th July 1916 along the line from the Leipzig salient in the north to the point of junction with the French forces in the south.
 The high ground of the ridge to the east of the Bazentin villages and to the south-east of them, was the objective; the hold on the Leipzig salient was to be extended and Thiepval was to be threatened, but this northern end of the ridge was too strongly fortified to be carried by direct attack for the present.